Toterino/US-image-generation/README.md

-# Ultrasound Image Generation using Latent Diffusion Model
+# Ultrasound Image Generation using Latent Diffusion Models

 Code used for following paper: [...]